rarebreed/khadga/README.md

 The front is a react + typescript based project that will act as the primary means for a human agent to interact with.

-### mongodb
+### Firestore

-Mongodb will be used to store data for scenarios where we need to persist data as not all data might be consumed and used in real time.
+Firestore will be used to store data for scenarios where we need to persist data as not all data might be consumed and used in real time.

 It will also be used for things like user accounts and logins.